Pennsylvania Association of Conservation Districts

 Conservation District and DEP Staff Receive Chapter 102 Technical Training

-Fifty learners from 28 conservation districts and the PA Department of Environmental Protection convened for Chapter 102 Basic Technical Training at the Red Lion Harrisburg-Hershey in Harrisburg, PA, May 20-24, 2024.
+Fifty-three learners from 31 conservation districts and the PA Department of Environmental Protection convened for Chapter 102 Basic Technical Training at the Red Lion Harrisburg-Hershey in Harrisburg, PA, May 19-23, 2025.

-Participants engaged in a combination of hands-on classroom learning, field work, and presentations on topics ranging from technical plan review to Verbal Judo.
-The field day featured strategically placed learning stations at two sites in different stages of construction.
-Special thanks to the Cumberland County Conservation District for hosting the field day.
-It was a huge success!
+Participants engaged in a combination of hands-on classroom learning, fieldwork, and presentations on erosion and sedimentation control topics, such as safety on the job site and how to conduct a technical plan review.
+The field day featured strategically placed learning stations at two sites, each in a different stage of construction.
+Special thanks to the Cumberland County Conservation District for hosting the field day—everyone’s favorite part of the week!

 Continue Reading